pessini/pessini/README.md

 <h3>About me</h3>

-Formed Software Engineer and Project Management, helping businesses making better decisions and solving problems applying Data Science and Machine Learning.
+Formed Software Engineer and Project Manager, helping businesses make better decisions and solving problems by applying Data Science and Machine Learning.

-Currently working with Data Analytics within Risk & Response Legal team, specialised in reporting automation and product/process improvements.
+Currently working in Data Analytics within the Risk & Response Legal team, specializing in report automation and product/process improvements.

 Hold a Bachelor's degree in Computer Science (Systems Analysis) and a **Postgraduate Diploma in Data Science** from [TU Dublin](https://www.tudublin.ie/).